-Note 8-Retirement plan
+Note 9-Retirement plan

-THEI maintains a SIMPLE IRA Plan for certain eligible employees.
-Retirement plan expense for the year ended June 30, 2020 totaled \$9,279, and is included in salary and related expenses in the accompanying statement of functional expenses.
+The Organization maintains a SIMPLE IRA Plan for certain eligible employees.
+Retirement plan expense for the years ended June 30, 2021 and 2020 totaled \$9,894 and \$9,279, respectively, and is included in salary and related expenses in the accompanying statements of functional expenses.

-Note 9-Uncertainty
+Note 10-Uncertainty

-In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant volatility in the financial markets.
-The coronavirus outbreak and government responses are creating disruption to global supply chains and adversely impacting many industries.
-COVID-19 could have a material adverse impact on the economic and market conditions and trigger a period of global economic shutdown.
+In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a global pandemic which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant volatility in the financial markets.
+The coronavirus outbreak and government responses are creating disruptions and adversely impacting many industries.
 The rapid development and fluidity of this situation precludes any prediction as to the ultimate material adverse impact of the coronavirus outbreak.
 Nevertheless, the outbreak presents uncertainty and risk with respect to the Organization, its performance, and its financial results.